awsdocs/amazon-s3-developer-guide/doc_source/object-lock-overview.md

 For information about managing the lock status of your Amazon S3 objects, see [Managing Amazon S3 Object Locks](object-lock-managing.md)\.

+**Note**
+ S3 buckets with Amazon S3 object lock cannot be used as destination buckets for [Amazon S3 Server Access Logging](ServerLogs.md)

 The following sections describe the main features of Amazon S3 object lock\.

 **Topics**